 - When two (2) or more students gain first place based on their results for the fourth year, the relevant academic organisational unit is required to select one (1) of these students for the APS Prize, based initially on the mark awarded for the fourth year thesis and, if this does not separate the students, then based upon performance in psychology units in their third year.

-- Only students who have completed all work by the end-of-year examination period and whose results have been ratified by the appropriate tertiary institution or higher education provider Board of Examiners are eligible for consideration for the APS Prize in that year.
+- Only students who have completed all work by the end-of-year examination period and whose results have been ratified by the appropriate higher education provider Board of Examiners are eligible for consideration for the APS Prize in that year.

 2. Value of the Award

 Successful Candidates for the APS Prize will receive:

-- A letter from the President that recognizes the excellence of their achievements in studying psychology
+- A letter from the APS President that recognizes the excellence of their achievements in studying psychology

 - A certificate

-- An offer of one year of Associate Membership to the Society at no cost, provided that the successful Candidate makes an application for membership within twelve (12) months of receiving notice of their Award.
-Any successful Candidate who is an existing Associate Member of the Society will be offered membership of the Society for the following twelve (12) months at no cost
+- An offer of one year of Associate Membership to the APS at no cost, provided that the successful Candidate makes an application for membership within twelve (12) months of receiving notice of their Award.
+Any successful Candidate who is an existing Associate Member of the APS will be offered membership of the Society for the following twelve (12) months at no cost

-- An invitation to present a poster on their thesis at the Society’s Annual Conference in the year following the nomination for their Prize.
-If the successful Candidate accepts this invitation, their conference registration fee will be paid for by the Society.
+- An invitation to present a poster on their thesis at the APS Annual Conference in the year following their nomination for the Prize.
+If the successful Candidate accepts this invitation, their conference registration fee will be paid for by the APS.

 3. Administration of the APS Prize

 3.1 Nomination Process

-- The APS will contact the Heads of School or Department of each tertiary institution and higher education provider which fulfils the requirements set out in clause 1(b), calling for recommendation of Candidates for the APS Prize.
+- The APS will contact the Heads of School or Department of each higher education provider which fulfils the requirements set out in clause 1(b), calling for recommendation of Candidates for the APS Prize.